ndsonntag/central_oklahoma_mds/README.md

 ### Conclusion

 This study examines the ability of a Random Forest model to predict if the Storm Prediction Center will issue either a mesoscale discussion or a severe weather watch across central Oklahoma.
 The study utilized an 11-year climatology of SPC MDs and watches differentiated between the two to create two labels, extracted their metadata, and then calculated environmental variables averaged over a 60-km radius of Oklahoma City.
 The tabular data is then analyzed both as an entire climatology and based on label before a Random Forest model is generated.
-The final model shows an ability to differentiate between MDs and watch, but in not accurate enough to be used with a substantial potential for error.
-The model also showcased the importance of the time (hour) of product issuance and as well as environmental variables important for determining supercellular environments.
+The final model shows an ability to differentiate between MDs and watch, but it is not accurate enough to be used with a substantial potential for error.
+The RF model also showcased the importance of the time (hour) of product issuance and as well as environmental variables important for determining supercellular environments.
+Possible explanations for the decrease in metrics from the validation stage to the testing stage could be explained by either a lack of data to train the model on and/or the complexity of the product the model is trying to predict.
+While nearly 1000 SPC MDs and watches in a large number, a RF model may need substantially more data to create an accurate model, especially considering how complex weather thermodynamics and that MDs and watches can be subjective based on the person issuing them.
+For future work, an increase of the dataset size would be prudent to avoid potential overfitting and to try and encapsulate the complexity that is weather.
+Future research could also try to take the techniques utilized in this project to other domain and regions of the United States, to determine if a model like this could be used in different severe weather climatologies.

 ### References